Requested By

 Fafnir187

-Reviewed February 18, 2024 (edited February 24, 2024)Nose brings brown sugar, molasses, apricot, furniture varnish, barrel char, cashew nut, an appealing smoked oak note, and a hint of pencil eraser.
-Ethanol kept kicking my ass with every sniff which was a serious bummer since the aroma was otherwise enjoyable.
-Palate offers the brown sugar and wood varnish from the nose, apple, craft paste, vanilla, clove, and flan.
-Flavors are thin and lack richness.
+Reviewed February 18, 2024 (edited May 17, 2024)Nose brings brown sugar, molasses, dried apricot, furniture varnish, barrel char, cashew nut, maple, an appealing smoked oak note, and a hint of pencil eraser.
+Ethanol present thooughout which was a bit of a bummer since the aroma was otherwise enjoyable.
+Palate offers the brown sugar and wood varnish from the nose along with apple, vanilla, cinnamon, candy corn, smoke, and flan.
 Almost no mid-palate at all; rushes to the finish.
-Finish brings some slight improvement in the form of cotton candy, grape must, pink peppercorn, more clove but also an oak which turns toward bitter/astringent.
-A long slow peppery/spicy burn lingers after everything else fades along with a hint of brown sugar.
-Mouthfeel is on the light side of medium bodied, but pretty grainy which I have found to be a trend with Texas whiskey.
-While this is held is decently high regard in whisky circles in my area, I found it to be kind of weird and disjointed with plenty of “off” notes.
-Not the best offering of the Texas whisky style, as Balcones has several expressions which blow this out of the water.
-Like your average teenager, this is young, weird, and unruly.
-At 69.99, not even close to a rebuy.
-Sorry, not sorry.69.99 USD per Bottle -
+Flavors are not well integrated and clash with one another.
+Finish brings some slight improvement in the form of cotton candy, grape must, pink peppercorn, clove, molasses, sour apple, and oak which turns toward bitter astringency.
+A long slow peppery/spicy burn lingers after everything else fades.
+Mouthfeel is medium bodied, but pretty grainy which unfortunately I have found to be a trend with Texas whiskey.
+While this is held is decently high regard in whisky circles in my area, I found it to be kind of weird and disjointed with plenty of off notes.
+Not the best example of the Texas style, as Balcones has several expressions which blow this out of the water.
+Like your typical teenager, this is young, weird, and unruly.
+At 69.99, it’s extremely hard to justify a rebuy.69.99 USD per Bottle -

 IainK